33-22-140. Definitions. As used in this chapter, unless the context requires otherwise, the following definitions apply:

 (10) "Group health insurance coverage" means health insurance coverage offered in connection with a group health plan or health insurance coverage offered to an eligible group as described in 33-22-501.

 (11) "Group health plan" means an employee welfare benefit plan, as defined in 29 U.S.C.
 1002(1), to the extent that the plan provides medical care and items and services paid for as medical care to employees or their dependents, directly or through insurance, reimbursement, or otherwise.

 (12) "Health insurance coverage" means benefits consisting of medical care, including items and services paid for as medical care, that are provided directly, through insurance, reimbursement, or otherwise, under a policy, certificate, membership contract, or health care services agreement offered by a health insurance issuer.

-(13) "Health insurance issuer" means an insurer, a health service corporation, or a health maintenance organization.
+(13) (a) "Health insurance issuer" means an insurer, a health service corporation, or a health maintenance organization.